 Thayer Brook Preserve

-The 147-acre Thayer Brook Preserve contains sections of Thayer Brook and a large beaver flowage with exceptional bird and wildlife values.
-The preserve hosts a short segment of a regional snowmobile trail and is home to mountain bike, hiking and cross-country skiing trails that integrate with Libby Hill Forest.
+The 147-acre Thayer Brook Preserve contains sections of Thayer Brook and a large 60-acre beaver flowage with exceptional bird and wildlife values.
+The preserve includes a short segment of a regional snowmobile trail, as well as mountain biking, hiking, and cross-country skiing trails that integrate with the Libby Hill Forest.

-Thayer Brook Preserve is part of a state-designated wildlife sanctuary (scores of privately-owned parcels in this neighborhood have this state designation) which prohibits hunting and trapping but allows fishing.
+Thayer Brook Preserve is part of a state-designated wildlife sanctuary that prohibits hunting and trapping but allows fishing.
 As a result, dogs must be on leash at all times.